NexPlayer/Android-SDK/advanced.md

 #### int fastPlayStop ( boolean bResume )

-This method turns off thefastPlayfeature in HLS content.
+This method turns off the fastPlay feature in HLS content.

-Once the fastPlay feature has been activated by calling fastPlayStart, this method must be called in order to stop fastPlay.
+Once the fastPlay feature has been activated by calling fastPlay Start, this method must be called in order to stop fastPlay.

-This method operates asynchronously, and when fastPlayStop has successfully completed, and if OnFastPlayListener is registered on NexVideoView, an onFastPlayStop event will be called.
+This method operates asynchronously, and when fastPlay Stop has successfully completed, and if OnFastPlayListener is registered on NexVideoView, an onFastPlayStop event will be called.

 **Parameters**